aimacode/aima-python/README.md

 # ![](https://github.com/aimacode/aima-java/blob/gh-pages/aima3e/images/aima3e.jpg)`aima-python`[![Build Status](https://travis-ci.org/aimacode/aima-python.svg?branch=master)](https://travis-ci.org/aimacode/aima-python)

-Python code for the book *Artificial Intelligence: A Modern Approach.* We're loooking for one student sponsored by Google Summer of Code ([GSoC](https://summerofcode.withgoogle.com/)) to work on this project; if you want to be that student, make some good [contributions](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) here by looking through the [Issues](https://github.com/aimacode/aima-python/issues) and resolving some), and submit an [application](https://summerofcode.withgoogle.com/terms/student).
-(However, be warned that we've had over 150 students express interest, so competition will be tough.)
-And we're always [looking for solid contributors](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) who are not affiliated with GSoC.
-A big thank you to everyone who has contributed!
+Python code for the book *Artificial Intelligence: A Modern Approach.* You can use this in conjunction with a course on AI, or for study on your own.
+We're loooking for solid contributors](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) to help.

 ## Python 3.4

-This code is in Python 3.4.
-(Of course, the current version, Python 3.5, also works.)
+This code is in Python 3.4 (Python 3.5, also works, but Python 2.x does not).
 You can [install the latest Python version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).

 ## Structure of the Project

 When complete, this project will have Python code for all the pseudocode algorithms in the book.
 For each major topic, such as `logic`, we will have the following three files in the main branch:

 - `logic.py`: Implementations of all the pseudocode algorithms, and necessary support functions/classes/data.
-- `logic.ipynb`: A Jupyter notebook that explains and gives examples of how to use the code.
+- `logic.ipynb`: A Jupyter (IPython) notebook that explains and gives examples of how to use the code.
 - `tests/logic_test.py`: A lightweight test suite, using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/).

 # Index of Code